Blitz2702/zk-smart-meter/README.md

-## 📄 License

-MIT License.
-Feel free to fork, experiment, and submit PRs.

 # ⚡ zk-Smart-Meter: Privacy-Preserving Energy Grid Verification

 A production-simulated Zero-Knowledge proof protocol built in Rust using the Arkworks ecosystem.
 This system allows a Smart Meter to mathematically prove to an Energy Grid operator that its monthly power usage is below a policy threshold, **without ever revealing the actual energy consumption.**

 ## 🌍 Real-World Applications

-* **Privacy-Preserving Billing:** Prove energy consumption is under a specific tier threshold without revealing exact household behavioral data (preventing price discrimination or surveillance).
+- **Privacy-Preserving Billing:** Prove energy consumption is under a specific tier threshold without revealing exact household behavioral data (preventing price discrimination or surveillance).
-* **Regulatory Compliance:** Allow industrial factories to prove compliance with carbon caps without exposing proprietary production metrics.
+- **Regulatory Compliance:** Allow industrial factories to prove compliance with carbon caps without exposing proprietary production metrics.
-* **Smart Grid Load Balancing:** Aggregate zero-knowledge proofs from thousands of meters to cryptographically verify grid demand without tracking individual users.
+- **Smart Grid Load Balancing:** Aggregate zero-knowledge proofs from thousands of meters to cryptographically verify grid demand without tracking individual users.
-* **Academic Reference:** An educational implementation of Groth16 SNARKs integrated with Jubjub Pedersen commitments.
+- **Academic Reference:** An educational implementation of Groth16 SNARKs integrated with Jubjub Pedersen commitments.

 ---